Meradikonda/GVSU-CIS641-MERADIKONDA/artifacts/functional-models/Assignment4.md

-# Please find the doccument for the Assignment 4 in this directory
+# Please find the document for the Assignment 4 in this directory